codewithriza/EnviroTechBin/README.md

 <img src="project3.png" width="200" alt="Project Logo 3">

 ## Contact

-For questions or inquiries, please contact codewithriza@gmail.com. ✉️
+For any questions or inquiries, please reach out to us via email at codewithriza@gmail.com. ✉️